debajit13/Twillio-Notification/README.md

 # Twillio-Notification
-Used to develop call and sms feature using Twillo
+python scripts to develop call and sms feature using Twillo API.